 What do I need to know about my baby's next well child visit?

 Your baby's healthcare provider will tell you when to bring your baby in again.
 The next well child visit is usually at 6 months.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
+Contact your child's healthcare provider if you have questions or concerns about your baby's health or care before the next visit.
 Your baby may need vaccines at the next well child visit.
 Your provider will tell you which vaccines your baby needs and when your baby should get them.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.